 The Department of Obstetrics, Gynecology & Reproductive Sciences at Yale School of Medicine offers a four-year ACGME-accredited postgraduate residency training program based at Yale-New Haven Hospital.
 There are currently 33 residents in the program, eight categorical positions and one preliminary resident.
-The program remains extremely competitive and continues to attract and recruit some of the top students from medical schools around the country.

 The primary goal of residency training at Yale is to produce OB/GYN clinicians with an outstanding fund of knowledge, a strong theoretic base, and expert clinical skills to serve the community at large.
 We believe that these clinical skills are critical to superior performance in the postgraduate years, regardless of whether one remains in an academic medical center or enters private practice.
 As part of their learning experience, residents are expected to teach each other and to supervise and teach Yale medical students.

 In addition to an active full–time University clinical faculty, there are over 70 community-based faculty members who admit their patients to YNHH and who are closely integrated into the department.
 Community and university faculty attend teaching rounds and conferences, and enjoy a relationship centered on their shared responsibility for house staff education and training.
 The department also includes an equal number of full-time basic scientists as well as clinical and research fellows who are available to the residents for collaboration on research projects.
 Sub-specialty fellows serve as junior members of the faculty.
 Finally, one afternoon each week is dedicated to the didactic education of the OB/GYN residents, and all residents are excused from clinical responsibilities during that time.

 If you have further questions about our program, please email the Residency Coordinator, Patti Johnson.